ietf-wg-acme/acme/draft-ietf-acme-acme.md

-Note that because the identifier in a pre-authorization request is the exact identifier to be included in the authorization object, pre-authorization cannot be used to authorize issuance with wildcard DNS identifiers.
+Note that because the identifier in a pre-authorization request is the exact identifier to be included in the authorization object, pre-authorization cannot be used to authorize issuance of certificates containing wildcard domain names.

 Before processing the authorization request, the server SHOULD determine whether it is willing to issue certificates for the identifier.
 For example, the server